 We use the word “partner” to refer to a director or a consultant who is a solicitor with equivalent standing and qualifications.
 A list of the directors is displayed at 20-21 Jockey’s Fields, London WC1R 4BW, together with a list of those persons who are designated as partners.

 A reference to “costs” includes legal fees, success fees, insurance premiums, Counsel fees, court fees, costs of searches and any other disbursements such as travel, photocopying and telephone expenses plus in all cases VAT.

 If we are advising a corporate entity references to “you” refer to the corporate entity and its directors or officers as appropriate.
 If we are advising a partnership or LLP references to “you” refer to the partnership or LLP and its members as appropriate.

-The terms and conditions form part of your terms of engagement with Gannons and you should print a copy of this document and retain it for your records.
+The terms and conditions form part of your terms of engagement with Gannons and if you have been sent this link with your terms of engagement you should print a copy of this document and retain it for your records.
+If your terms of engagement included terms as an appendix it is the appended terms which apply to our engagement and they may vary from the terms detailed below.
 When acting for you it is on the assumption at all times that you agree that you have understood and agree to our terms and conditions.
 Gannons reserve the right to vary the terms and conditions at any time and to notify you.